 Among cloud computing standards undertakings, the work of the U.S. Government is especially closely watched.
-Some time ago, the Government's Chief Information Officer Vivek Kundra asked the National Institute of Standards and Technology (NIST) to develop cloud security standards and guidelines in collaboration with others, and that work has reached a first important stage as NIST has created draft documents for review.
+Some time ago, the Government's Chief Information Officer Vivek Kundra

 One of the documents may be especially welcome to the sizable community that has consistently decried cloud computing's "lack of definition."
 Researchers have now published A NIST Definition of Cloud Computing.
 It is available for review as a PDF.
 Also available for review are Guidelines on Security and Privacy in Public Cloud Computing.

 NIST describes the essential characteristics of cloud computing to be: On-demand self-service, broad network access, resource pooling, rapid elasticity (enabling quick scale out, and rapid release to quickly scale in) and measurable services.
 The organization notes that cloud computing has, in fact, emerged out of service oriented architecture, virtualization, Web 2.0, and utility computing.
 Thus, NIST adjudges, "many of the privacy and security issues involved can be viewed as known problems cast in a new setting."